 \subsection{Affine Yangians of $\ssl_n\ (n\geq 2)$ and $\gl_1$}

 $\ $

-The affine Yangian of $\ssl_n\ (n\geq 2)$, denoted by $\widehat{\textbf{Y}}_{\bar{\lambda},\bar{\beta}}\ (\bar{\lambda},\bar{\beta}\in \CC)$, was first introduced in~\cite{G}.
-For $n=2$, we will need a slight upgrade of this construction.
+The affine Yangians of $\ssl_n\ (n>2)$, denoted by $\widehat{\textbf{Y}}_{\bar{\lambda},\bar{\beta}}\ (\bar{\lambda},\bar{\beta}\in \CC)$, were first introduced in~\cite{G}.
+Their counterpart for $n=2$ is introduced below.
 Finally, the affine Yangian of $\gl_1$ has recently appeared in the works of Maulik-Okounkov~\cite{MO} and Schiffmann-Vasserot~\cite{SV2}.
-However, in the current paper, we will need the \emph{loop presentation} of this algebra from~\cite{T}.
+In the present paper, we will need the \emph{loop presentation} of the latter algebra from~\cite{T}.